 4. Microsites

-Microsites get used by organizations as a way to train their staff internally.
-It contains various information that teaches on leadership communication and proper governance.
+Microsites are used by organizations as a way to train their staff internally.
+It contains various information that teaches leadership communication and proper governance.
 Besides, employees can access this information easily and equip themselves with knowledge.

 5. Teleconferences